Tamatimtam/Lokatech-Greenhouse-Monitoring/new.md

 Each node has temperature, humidity, and light sensors.
 The data flow uses ESP-NOW in a chain:
 `Penyemaian -> Peremajaan -> Dewasa`
-The Dewasa node acts as the master, receiving combined data from the Peremajaan node and sending the aggregated system status to an MQTT server.
+The Dewasa node acts as the master, receiving combined data from the Peremajaan node, running a fuzzy logic controller based on average environmental conditions to manage actuators (simulated by LEDs), and sending the aggregated system status to an MQTT server.

 ## Code Structure and Implementation Status